 The drawback of this: If you access associated objects, each access will fire a request to the persistent storage now.
 So there might be situations when eager loading comes in handy to avoid excessive database roundtrips.
-Eager loading is the default when using the Generic persistence mechanism and can be achieved for the Doctrine 2 ORM by using join operations in DQL or specifying the fetch mode in the mapping configuration.
+Eager loading can be achieved for the Doctrine 2 ORM by using join operations in DQL or specifying the fetch mode in the mapping configuration.